lebailly/IntroToDataScience/assignment1/README.md

 ## Usage

-Running `./term_sentiment.py` requires twitter data (in json format) in stdin.
+Running `./term_sentiment.py` requires twitter data (in JSON format) in stdin.
 This can be pipped with `twitterstream.py` or run using saved data.
 New words and scores are printed to stdout, tab-separated.

 ## Future Work